qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 Hence, omitting `resource._actions = (EXPRESSION)` from a rule would not accumulate any granted actions at all.

-It is a good practice to write all rules so that the final expression in the rule involves `resource._actions` to define for which actions the access is granted if all other preceeding parts of the rule evaluate to `true`.
+It is good practice to write all rules so that the final expression in the rule involves `resource._actions` to define for which actions the access is granted if all other preceeding parts of the rule evaluate to `true`.

 **Examples**